VinhKietLa/zendesk_extension/README.md

-# **Zendesk Refresh & Remind**
+# **Zendesk Helper**

-**Zendesk Refresh & Remind** is a Chrome extension designed to streamline your Zendesk workflow.
+**Zendesk Helper** is a Chrome extension designed to streamline your Zendesk workflow.
 This tool allows users to set auto-refresh intervals for tickets, mark important tickets, and receive reminders for high-priority tasks—all in a clean, intuitive interface that integrates seamlessly with Zendesk.

 ## **Features**